 The Tropicana Las Vegas

-While the Tropicana isn’t the newest or most exciting hotel on the Las Vegas Strip, it does have a great pool with an unbeatable location.
-It can also be booked for 50,000 Hilton Honors points a night (depending on the time of your stay).
+While the Tropicana isn’t the newest or most exciting hotel on the Las Vegas Strip, it does have a great pool with a solid location.
+It can also be booked for around 35,000 to 50,000 Hilton Honors points a night (depending on the time of your stay).

 The Cosmopolitan of Las Vegas

 If you have a stash of Marriott points to burn, the Cosmopolitan is worth a look.
 The category 8 hotel is located in a prime location on Las Vegas Boulevard and is the largest property in Marriott’s Autograph Collection.
-A night at the property can be booked for 85,000 Marriott Rewards points – give or take a few thousand points thanks to Marriott’s recent introduction of dynamic award pricing.
+A night at the property can be booked for 70,000 Marriott Rewards points – give or take a few thousand points thanks to Marriott’s recent introduction of dynamic award pricing.

 That’s because there are more options to get those points for a free stay in Vegas.
 You earn points in these programs through the co-branded credit cards, but they are also all transfer partners of the Chase Ultimate Rewards program.
 This means you can transfer Chase Ultimate Rewards points to IHG, Hyatt, and Marriott on a 1:1 transfer ratio (1 Chase point equals 1 hotel point) instantly.

-Not long ago, using points for hotel stays on the Las Vegas Strip was next to impossible.
+Years ago, using points for hotel stays on the Las Vegas Strip was a struggle.
 These days, some of the best spots on the Strip are bookable using points.
-Additionally, Vegas can test whether you should use points or pay cash.
-While using points is great, cash prices in Vegas are often very low – especially on weekdays, and especially as the city tries to rebound from coronavirus.
+Additionally, Vegas can test the notion of whether you should use points or pay cash for a hotel stay.
+While using points is great, cash prices in Vegas are often very low – especially on weekdays.

 Using points for a weekend stay in Las Vegas, on the other hand, could save you a boatload.